raviqqe/lns-vrp/README.md

 - Nearest neighbor
 - [Ruin and recreate][ruin-and-recreate]
   - Ruined regions are the top-k closest stops and their surrounding stops in routes in an existing solution.
-  - Sub-problems are solved by brute force.
+  - Sub-problems are solved by the 2-opt heuristics and brute force.

 ## Examples